webgpu/webgpufundamentals/webgpu/lessons/webgpu-wgsl.md

 #### inter stage variables

-For inter stage variables, `@location` attributes define the location where the variables are passed between shaders
+For inter stage variables, `@location` attributes define the location where the variables are passed between shaders.

 ```wgsl
 struct VSOut {